-A landslide is defined as the movement of a mass of rock, debris, or earth down a slope.
+A landslide is the movement of a mass of rock, debris, or earth down a slope.
 Landslides are a type of mass wasting which denotes any down-slope movement of soil and rock under the direct influence of gravity.
-It encompasses five modes of slope movement which includes: falls, topples, slides, spreads, and flows.
-These are then further subdivided by the type of geologic material (bedrock, debris, or earth).
-Debris flows (commonly referred to as mudflows or mudslides) and rock falls are examples of common landslide types.

 Causes of landslide